GHanush/ChoiceAdaptationModels_NHB/Exp1/domval/README.md

 4. Save the changes
 5. Type 'launch_task' in the command window

+## Output
+The program will output one file per model fitting each contaning 10 sets of estimated values of a model's free parameters as well as negative log-likelihoods of each set.
+Note that the number of sets here are chosen for demostratation purposes only.
+Methods in the manuscript describe 3000 sets per model.

 ## Run time
 The running time per model per participant is approximately 10 minutes on a "normal" desktop computer.